mmccoyd/hillside/doc/materials.md

 | Silicon Feet | 2mm such as 3M SJ5302   | | Amazon | $8 |

+## Encoders

+Alps EC11 or EC12 encoders fit the footprints and are available with matching knobs at various keyboard stores.
+Some have an extra plastic stub on the bottom that would go through the board.
+If you get one with the extra stub, just cut it off with snips as I did not add a hole for it.

 ## Haptic Feedback

 If you'd like tactile feedback of keypresses or modes, you can mount a haptic board above the MCU.